crs4/bbmri-it-school-tutorials/tutorial-data-management/Data_Management_Tutorial.md

   This will take a long time.
 Now, re-execute the previous query.
 How long does it take now?

-10. Create a view namd `v_person_observation` that contains the person_id and the observation_count for each person.
+10. Create a view named `v_person_observation` that contains the person_id and the observation_count for each person.
-    Use the query you wrote in step 7 as a base.
-    In this view, mark the count for the person '40766239'.
+    Use the query shown in step 7 as a base.
+In this view, find and annotate the count for the person '28'.

 11. Add this log table: